 - “Is there anything I can do?”

-- Are there rides that you need to coordinate to appointment or for your kids?
+- Are there rides that you need to coordinate or appointments for your kids?

 - Do you have errands to run?
 Do you need groceries or prescriptions picked up?
 Now, you can do your shopping online and have someone just pick the items up.